 Below, we’re going to delve into the pathways to citizenship and the steps you’ll need to take if your ultimate goal is a New Zealand passport.

-If your partner or spouse is a New Zealand citizen or resident, you may be eligible for permanent residency through a Partner of a New Zealander Resident visa.
+If your partner or spouse is a New Zealand citizen or resident, you may be eligible for New Zealand permanent residency through a Partner of a New Zealander Resident visa.
 This visa will allow you to live, study, and work in New Zealand as a permanent resident and eventually a citizen.
-You can apply from within New Zealand or overseas.
+You can apply for New Zealand citizenship from the country or overseas.

-If you meet the general requirements for New Zealand residency and you have been living with your partner for 12 months, you may be eligible for permanent residency.
+If you meet the general requirements for New Zealand residency and you have been living with your partner for 12 months, you may be eligible for a New Zealand permanent residency.

 Once you have determined your eligibility, you can submit an application online or via mail.
 Your partner will also need to fill out a form confirming that they sponsor you for the visa process.
 If you apply online, you’ll have to pay a fee of NZ$1,950 and can expect to receive your decision within 9 months.
 If accepted, you’ll then be invited to move to New Zealand permanently.

 If becoming a citizen is your ultimate goal, you should note that New Zealand does not have a special citizenship process for those marrying a Kiwi.
 Instead, you’ll have to follow the same naturalization and citizenship process as anyone else.
-We’ll go deeper into how to get citizenship later on.
+We’ll go deeper into how to apply for New Zealand citizenship later on.

 New Zealand citizenship by descent is probably the quickest and least expensive path to citizenship and a passport.
 If you were born outside of New Zealand, but one of your parents was a citizen by birth or grant, you may be entitled to citizenship.